illusion0001/Windows-Game-Patches/.github/README.md

 #### Installation

 - **Note:** ***Please make sure any executable hex edits are removed/reverted first***.
-  - Extract the following contents of the release zip in to the the Win64 folder.
+  - Extract the following contents of the release zip into the Win64 folder.
   - `winmm.dll`
   - `ACMirage.NoTAA.asi`
 </details>